AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/extending/experience-fragments.md

 No AEM, você tem a possibilidade de criar Fragmentos de experiência.
 Um fragmento de experiência:

 * consista num grupo de componentes e num esquema,
-* pode existir independentemente de uma página do AEM.
+* can exist independently of an AEM page.

-Um dos casos de uso desses grupos é para incorporar conteúdo em pontos de contato de terceiros, como o Adobe Target.
+Um dos casos de uso desses grupos é para a incorporação de conteúdo em pontos de contato de terceiros, como o Público alvo da Adobe.

-### Regravação de link padrão {#default-link-rewriting}
+### Default Link Rewriting {#default-link-rewriting}

 <!--Using the [Export to Target](/help/sites-administering/experience-fragments-target.md) feature, you can:
 -->

-Usando o recurso Exportar para o Target, é possível:
+Usando o recurso Exportar para Público alvo, é possível:

 * criar um fragmento de experiência,
-* adicionar componentes a ele,
+* add components to it,
-* e, em seguida, exporte-o como uma oferta do Adobe Target, em Formato HTML ou Formato JSON.
+* e, em seguida, exporte-o como uma Oferta de Público alvo da Adobe, em Formato HTML ou Formato JSON.

-Esse recurso pode ser ativado em uma instância do autor do AEM.
-Ela requer uma Configuração válida do Adobe Target e configurações para o Externalizador de links.
+This feature can be enabled on an author instance of AEM.
+It requires a valid Adobe Target Configuration, and configurations for the Link Externalizer.

 <!--
 This feature can be [enabled on an author instance of AEM](/help/sites-administering/experience-fragments-target.md#Prerequisites).
 It requires a valid Adobe Target Configuration, and configurations for the Link Externalizer.
 -->

-O Externalizador de links é usado para determinar os URLs corretos necessários ao criar a versão HTML da oferta do Target, que é enviada subsequentemente ao Adobe Target.
-Isso é necessário, pois o Adobe Target exige que todos os links dentro da oferta HTML do Target possam ser acessados publicamente; isso significa que todos os recursos que os links referenciam e o próprio Fragmento de experiência devem ser publicados antes de serem usados.
+The Link Externalizer is used to determine the correct URLs needed when creating the HTML version of the Target Offer, which is subsequently sent to Adobe Target.
+This is necessary as Adobe Target requires that all links inside the Target HTML Offer can be publicly accessed; this means that any resources the links reference, and the Experience Fragment itself, must be published before they can be used.

-Por padrão, quando você cria uma oferta HTML do Target, uma solicitação é enviada para um seletor Sling personalizado no AEM.
-Este seletor é chamado `.nocloudconfigs.html`.
-Como seu nome implica, cria uma renderização em HTML simples de um Fragmento de experiência, mas não inclui configurações em nuvem (que seriam informações supérfluas).
+By default, when you construct a Target HTML Offer, a request is sent to a custom Sling selector in AEM.
+This selector is called `.nocloudconfigs.html`.
+As its name implies, it creates a plain HTML rendering of an Experience Fragment, but does not include cloud configurations (which would be superfluous information).

-Depois de gerar a página HTML, o pipeline do Sling Rewriter faz modificações na saída:
+After you generate the HTML page, the Sling Rewriter pipeline makes modifications to the output:

-1. Os elementos `html`, `head`e `body` são substituídos por `div` elementos.
-Os elementos `meta`, `noscript` e `title` são removidos (são elementos filho do `head` elemento original e não são considerados quando este é substituído pelo `div` elemento).
+1. The `html`, `head`, and `body` elements are replaced with `div` elements.
+The `meta`, `noscript` and `title` elements are removed (they are child elements of the original `head` element, and are not considered when this is replaced by the `div` element).

-   Isso é feito para garantir que a oferta do Target HTML possa ser incluída nas atividades do Target.
+   This is done to ensure that the HTML Target Offer can be included in Target Activities.

-2. O AEM modifica todos os links internos presentes no HTML para que apontem para um recurso publicado.
+2. AEM modifies any internal links present in the HTML, so that they point to a published resource.

    Para determinar os links a serem modificados, o AEM segue este padrão para atributos de elementos HTML: